Feilong2k/CodeMaestro/Docs/Operational_Rules.md

 ---

-## 5. Workflow: The Factory Floor (Git Worktrees)
+## 5. Workflow: The Local Factory (Git Worktrees)

-To allow true parallelism, we utilize **Git Worktrees** to provide each agent with their own "Physical Workstation".
+To allow true parallelism without cloud latency, we use **Local Git Worktrees** sharing a single repository.

 ### The Workstations
 1.  **Orion (Master):** `C:\Coding\CM`